NC3-LU/TACOS/README.md

 ![Contributors](https://img.shields.io/github/contributors/CASES-LU/CASESapp.svg?style=flat-square)
 ![Stars](https://img.shields.io/github/stars/CASES-LU/CASESapp.svg?style=flat-square)

-(The next two sections could be used for the descritpion of the app in the Android/Apple stores)
+(**The next two sections could be used for the descritpion of the app in the Android/Apple stores. this is just some ideas... this will better for the release... ;-)**)

 ## Presentation

+TACOS is the mobile application by [CASES](https://www.cases.lu).
+Our intention simple.
+We want to put a little more security in your smartphone (**or pocket ?**).

+TACOS is primarily a awareness app for cybersecurity.
+We also included some tools like a password cards generator and a spam signal functionality.
+And some little games for the fun.

 ## Features